rsalmond/TIL/timeline.md

 ## Bronze Age 3300 - 1200 BCE

+## 400 BCE

+* Democritus argues the idea of "Atomos" - an indivisible building block of matter.

 ## 300 BCE

 * 336 BCE Alexander The Great takes throne of the Greek city of Macedon.

+## 200 BCE

+* Aristarchus theorizes the heliocentric model of the universe.

-## 400 BCE
+## 100 BCE

-* Democritus argues the idea of "Atomos" - an indivisible building block of matter.
+* ~150 BCE Ptolemy writes [The Algamest](https://en.wikipedia.org/wiki/Almagest) cementing the geocentric model of the universe.

+---

 ### 400 CE